alcode111/SwiftUIAppetizers/README.md

 ## Credits

 - This project is part of "SwiftUI Fundamentals", a comprehensive course by Sean Allen on [Teachable](https://seanallen.teachable.com/courses/enrolled/1178002).
+- The app icon used in this project is from [Vecteezy](https://www.vecteezy.com/): [Appetizer Icon](https://www.vecteezy.com/vector-art/22504015-easy-fried-mozzarella-food-vector)

 ## Author